Bus Wraps: Commonly Asked Questions

 Full Ribbon – Includes area both sides below the windows and above the belt line.

 Partial Ribbon – Includes area both sides below the windows and above the belt line, between wheel wells.

 Back Cap – Includes top of rear only.

-To Learn More About Bus Wraps or Wrap Advertising, you can check out this wikipedia page or contact us as we are happy to answer your questions.
+To Learn More About Bus Wraps or Wrap Advertising, you can contact us as we are happy to answer your questions.
 We also have a pricing guide dedicated to understanding what each bus wrap will look like that can be downloaded below: